 Mom's memoirs had talked about her father traveling to France, Belgium, and England while her mother was in Switzerland, and these letters, echo that.
 Mysteries that arise from the letters include where he was receiving letters (but one letter suggested that would be Hove), how things were being paid for, and what travel visas they had at different times.

 Mein geliebtes Frauchen!
-Wenigstens einen Teil dieses mußte ich deutsch schreiben, um Dir die Mühe der Übersetzung an Jan. zu sparen.
+Wenigstens einen Teil dieses mußte ich deutsch schreiben, um Dir die Mühe der Übersetzung an Jani. zu sparen.
 Seit einigen Tagen oder vielmehr Nächten schlafe ich wieder recht gut und damit hat sich auch meine Stimmung wesentlich gehoben. Übrigens kann ich gerade so wenig wie alle anderen der Regel entnehmen, dass man sich zunächst an die anderen Verhältnisse, vielleicht auch an das andere Klima gewöhnen muss.
 Aber hier ist an allen Seiten das gleiche Urteil, dass man nach einigen Wochen sich glücklich schätzt, in diesem Lande zu sein, wenn man nur den Lebensunterhalt verdient.

 In geschäftlichen Dingen bin ich vorläufig noch gar nicht weiter gekommen.
 Ich habe auch nur sehr wenige Termine gehabt, und es waren nicht die richtigen.
 Es dauert eben seine Zeit, bis ich den Weg zu Englanden finde.
 Die Sprache ist ein großes Hindernis, außerdem empfängt kein Geschäftsmann ohne vorher ein appointment verabredet zu haben.
 Von Wincorn und von Schenfeld hatte ich in dieser Richtung noch nicht die geringste Hilfe.
 Auf S. ist auch nicht zu rechnen; er ist zu 100% mit sich selbst beschäftigt und schenkt den anderen nur Gehör, soweit sie sich für seine Sorgen interessieren.
 W. hat mir versprochen, einige Leute vorzustellen; vorläufig ist es nichts.
 Von Tenenb., Jontki und auch von Rinkoff habe ich noch keine Nachricht.